kenBayama/AXAClim/README.md

 │	        ├── exercice2
 │	        └── exercice3
 ├── README.md                           Intro to package
-├── dependencies.zip                    Contains all the dependencies for the spark jobs └── requirements.txt                    Lists dependencies
+├── setup.py                            package in a .egg file the shared modules stored in the dependencies folder └── requirements.txt                    Lists dependencies
 ```